Our noise and nuisance service operates 7 days a week, 8am to 3am, including weekends and bank holidays except for Christmas Day and Boxing Day.

-- car alarms
+- car and house alarms

 - construction site noise or dust pollution